Barney Frank: Religion

 Subsequently, after leaving office, I half jokingly objected when Bill Maher, one of my favorite TV hosts, asked if I felt uncomfortable sitting next to a pot-smoking atheist on the set of his show.
 I replied that that there were two of us on that stage who fit those categories.
 The media reached the conclusion that I had come out as an atheist.
 In fact, I am not an atheist.
 I don't know enough to have any firm view on the subject, and it has never seemed important to me.
 I have had a life-long aversion to wrestling with questions that I know I can never answer.
 My tolerance for intellectual uncertainty is very low.

-On August 3, 2013, Frank expressed sympathy with the host's atheism on the television program Real Time with Bill Maher.
-In his biography, however, Frank states unequivocally that he is not an atheist and is uncomfortable expressing firm views on questions for which he is unable to provide an answer.
+On August 3, 2013, Frank expressed sympathy with the host Bill Maher's atheism on the television program Real Time with Bill Maher.
+In his biography, however, Frank stated unequivocally that he was not an atheist, and was uncomfortable expressing firm views on questions for which he was unable to provide an answer.
 Frank's agnosticism led him to resolve—if he had been appointed as interim senator—to take the oath of office on the United States Constitution, rather than the Bible.

-For most of his life and entire congressional career, Frank was known as a Jew.
-Frank continues to identify strongly with the Jewish community and has been careful throughout his career that his agnosticism not reflect negatively on other Jews.
-For example, when he stopped going to temple services on the High Holy Days he was careful to remain at home and out of the public eye so that other Jews would not be criticized using his example.
+For most of his life and his entire congressional career, Frank was known as a Jew.
+Frank continued to identify strongly with the Jewish community, and was careful throughout his career that his agnosticism did not reflect negatively on other Jews.
+For example, when he stopped going to temple services on the High Holy Days, he was careful to remain at home and out of the public eye so that other Jews would not be criticized using his example.

 In May 2014, the American Humanist Association awarded Frank the Humanist of the Year and during his acceptance speech he spoke about his personal beliefs and the complexities of working in government.
 He talked primarily about the politicized case of Terri Schiavo and the public's evolving view about government intrusion into personal healthcare decisions.

 That notion, that there was a religious obligation to intervene in human affairs, angered most of the American people.
 You've got to show people what the implications are of the view that religion should govern our public affairs, as opposed to being merely a personal guide.